Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Pharaoh's dreams

-Genesis 41 tells us Pharaoh dreamed of seven cows sleek and fat, and seven cows, ugly and gaunt.
+Genesis 41 tells us Pharaoh dreamed of seven cows, sleek and fat, and seven cows, ugly and gaunt.
 The seven ugly and gaunt cows ate up the seven fat cows.
 Then he dreamed a second time.
 He saw seven ears of grain that were full, and seven ears that were thin.
 And the thin ears swallowed up the seven plump, full ears.
 No one could interpret his dreams except Joseph.
 When Pharaoh called for him, Joseph replied: "It is not in me; God will give Pharaoh a favourable answer" (v.
 16).
 Joseph made clear to Pharaoh that the answer and interpretation to the dreams would come from the Lord.

 Joseph then interpreted the dreams to Pharaoh.
 He told Pharaoh that the two dreams carried the same message from God.
 There would be seven years of great abundance followed by seven years of famine.
 Egypt therefore had to prepare for the famine that lay ahead by storing up during the seven years of plenty.
 It was under these circumstances that Pharaoh appointed Joseph over the land of Egypt and made him second in command.